xiaolei-lab/SIMER/README.md

 # Phenotype Simulation
 **[back to top](#contents)**

-Phenotype data in **SIMER** will be generated according to different phenotype model, QTN effect distribution and selection criteria.
-SIMER supports both single trait and multiple trait.
-In single traits, you could set different model by **cal.model** as your need.
-But in multiple traits, only "A" model can be used.
-In both single trait and multiple traits, you can set different amount, effect variance, effect distribution for QTNs and heritability for traits.
-In single trait, multiple groups QTN effects can also be under consideration.
-In multiple trait, you can set specific genetic correlation and environmental correlation.
+Phenotype data in **SIMER** will be generated according to different phenotype models, QTN effect distributions and selection criteria.
+SIMER supports generating single traits or multiple traits.
+In the case of the single trait, you could set different models by **cal.model** as your need.
+But in the case of multiple traits, only the  "A" model can be used.
+In the single trait or multiple traits, you can set different QTN amounts, effect variances, effect distributions for QTNs and heritability for traits.
+You can also set gene jungles and gene deserts by **qtn.spot**.
+For a low-quality genotype matrix, you can make quality control by **maf**.
+Additionally, in the case of the single trait, multiple groups of  QTN effects are also under consideration.
+In multiple traits, you can set specific genetic correlations.

 ## Gallery of phenotype simulation input parameters
 **[back to top](#contents)**